Order your property searches today

 Conveyancing Search Pack

-The searches above are likely to satisfy the requirements of all lenders unless you have to purchase any additional searches (on a case-by-case basis) or your lender requires you to get an Official Local Authority Search.
+The searches above are likely to satisfy the requirements of all lenders unless you have to purchase any other conveyancing searches (on a case-by-case basis) or your lender requires you to get an Official Local Authority Search.

 We offer a conveyancing search pack for £295 INC VAT.
-We can also provide you with any additional searches you may need.
+We can also provide you with any extra local searches you may need.

 Additional searches when buying a house